Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 The Signs of a Toxic Person.

 If you are with a toxic person, you often feel confused and uneasy around them.
-Their behaviour is inconsistent, and you do not know what they will say or do.
+They are inconsistent, and you do not know what they will say or do.

 Trust these feelings because they are telling you something.

 Are you feeling angry and triggered?
-These are powerful indications from your Inner Being that violations are happening.
+These are potent indications from your Inner Being that violations are happening.
 What happens when you speak up about feeling violated?
-Are your boundaries and feelings respected, or does this person use diversions, excuses and twist things back on you?
+Are your boundaries and feelings respected, or does this person use diversions and excuses and twist things back on you?

-Do they get ANGRY at you, for you speaking up about what THEY did to you?
+Do they get ANGRY at you for speaking up about what THEY did to you?

-The more obvious stuff is this person does not apologise and will avoid it at all costs.
+The more obvious thing is that this person does not apologize and will avoid it at all costs.
 They are incapable of genuine remorse.

 Step 3: Explaining from their heart how they will do their best not to do this again.

-You are more likely to flap your wings and fly to the moon than see a toxic person apologise like this.
+You are more likely to flap your wings and fly to the moon than see a toxic person apologize like this.
 Their fragile true self will never allow them to be vulnerable and admit there is something they need to change about themselves.
-Also, it literally terrifies a toxic person to admit to being sorry – because it makes them feel that you will have power over them.
-They don’t understand how humility and care STRENGTHEN relationships in ways everyone benefits.
+Also, it literally terrifies a toxic person to admit to being sorry because it makes them feel that you will have power over them.
+They don’t understand how humility and care strengthen relationships in ways everyone benefits from.

-I want to help you get very clear – you are NOT asking someone to flap their wings and fly to the moon for you!
-DECENT people have no problem apologising appropriately, and if they don’t, they need to grow up if they want healthy relationships!
+I want to help you clarify – you are NOT asking someone to flap their wings and fly to the moon for you!
+DECENT people have no problem apologizing appropriately; if they don’t, they need to grow up if they want healthy relationships!

 A proper apology does NOT arrive one week later when you are finally walking out the door.
-Or, after this person has abandoned you, tried another relationship that failed and then come back to you!
+Or, after this person has abandoned you, try another relationship that failed and then return to you!

-Anyone can make a mistake, but if you don’t receive a true apology, even from a non-toxic person, then you can’t feel safe and the integrity of the relationship is under serious threat.
+Anyone can make a mistake, but if you don’t receive a genuine apology, even from a non-toxic person, you can’t feel safe, and the integrity of the relationship is seriously threatened.

-Another clear indication is that you feel like you have to explain and justify why you should have personal rights, as well as defend yourself against the accusations this person directs at you.
+Another clear indication is that you must explain and justify why you should have personal rights and defend yourself against the accusations this person directs at you.

 This person is controlling.